 What you need to do prior to hiring a marketing consultant:

-- Set your goals.
+- Set smart goals.
 You need to establish specific, measurable SMART goals prior to launching your campaign.
 This is the only way to gauge if your marketing spend is being used effectively.

 - Set the timeframe.
 Establishing milestones gives everyone a target to shoot for and sets the stage for what is expected from everyone involved.